VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 The plank exercise is a fundamental core-strengthening movement that has gained popularity in recent years due to its simplicity and effectiveness.
 It targets multiple muscle groups in conjunction, including the abs, back, shoulders, and glutes, making it a versatile exercise suitable for individuals of all fitness levels.

-Whether you’re a beginner looking to build core strength or an advanced athlete aiming to challenge yourself, incorporating regressions and progressions into your plank routine can help you maximize your results.
+Whether you’re a beginner looking to build core strength or an advanced athlete aiming to challenge yourself, incorporating regressions and progressions into your plank routine can help you maximise your results.
 In this blog post, we will explore various regressions and progressions of the plank exercise to help you tailor your workout to your current fitness level.

 As with all exercises, it is critical that you gradually build up to these more challenging exercises to ensure safety is maintained.
 We have included some exercise progressions to master before moving on to this one.
 In addition, this exercise can be further progressed, which we will discuss in future blogs.